-pray with any regularity.
-What happens is

-this: We go to pray, privately or in church,

-and we enter into that feeling tired, bored,

-preoccupied, perhaps even angry at someheartaches and headaches of all kinds and
+Because of this we find it difficult to pray with any regularity.
+What happens is this: We go to pray, privately or in church, and we enter into that feeling tired, bored, preoccupied, perhaps even angry at someone.
+We come to prayer carrying teacher and awardwinning author, is president of the

-we try to bracket what we are actually feeling and instead crank up praise, reverence,

-one.
-We come to prayer carrying

-and gratitude to God.